lubianat/wikidata_bib/toread.md

 Stevens, C.F.
 (1998).
 Neuronal diversity: Too many cell types for comfort

 # Biocuration
-Lev Ratinov, Dan Roth, Doug Downey, and Mike An- derson.
-2011.
-Local and global algorithms for dis- ambiguation to Wikipedia.
-In Proceedings of the 49th Annual Meeting of the Association for Com- putational Linguistics: Human Language Technolo- gies, pages 1375–1384, Portland, Oregon, USA.
-As- sociation for Computational Linguistics.
-Dan

 Dan Roth, Heng Ji, Ming-Wei Chang, and Taylor Cas- sidy.
 2014.
 Wikification and beyond: The chal- lenges of entity and concept grounding.
 In Proceed- ings of the 52nd Annual Meeting of the Association for Computational Linguistics: Tutorials, page 7, Baltimore, Maryland, USA.
 Association for Compu- tational Linguistics